Rosettea/Hilbish/README.md

 sudo make all
 ```

-Alternativly, if you use Arch Linux, you can compile Hilbish with an **(unofficial)** AUR package
+Alternatively, if you use Arch Linux, you can compile Hilbish with an **(unofficial)** AUR package:
 ```sh
 yay -S hilbish
 ```
-If you want the latest and greatest, you can install and compile from latest git commit
+If you want the latest and greatest, you can install and compile from latest git commit:
 ```sh
 yay -S hilbish-git
 ```